JefferySJones/j-m-ind/README.md

 ### Future Ideas
 Future Ideas: Show how many players are in each team in the lobby Future Ideas: Make dying mobs drop coins
+Future Ideas: Harder mobs to defeat would drop more and easier mobs would drop less